istio/istio.io/content/en/docs/ops/configuration/traffic-management/locality-load-balancing/index.md

 endpoints across the globe when there are not enough healthy endpoints in the same region.
 This behavior is useful when sending fail-over traffic across regions would not improve service health or many other reasons including regulatory controls.
-To constrain traffic to a region, configure the `values.localityLbSetting` option during install.
+To constrain traffic to a region, configure the `meshConfig.localityLbSetting` option during install.
 See the [Locality load balancing reference guide](/docs/reference/config/networking/destination-rule#LocalityLoadBalancerSetting) for options.

 An example configuration:

 {{< text yaml >}}
-global:
+meshConfig:
   localityLbSetting:
     enabled: true
     failover: